rsammon/ECE160_FinalProject_M1/README.md

 # ECE160_FinalProject_M1
- Template code for the RLSK robot to complete milestone 1
+Code of Team Theta/Octopi for the ECE160 Final Group Project